Working with Children (Risk Management and Screening) and Other Legislation Amendment Bill 2024

 2.36 pmMs NIGHTINGALESupports

-Strongly supported the bill for removing blue card barriers for Aboriginal and Torres Strait Islander kinship carers, noting the positive impact for her electorate.
+Spoke in support of the bill as a committee member, particularly welcoming the removal of blue card barriers for Aboriginal and Torres Strait Islander kinship carers in her electorate.

 2.48 pmMr RUSSOSupports